Siddhachakra: Kalasha

 A Kalasha is depicted as a pot with a large base and a mouth generally covered with a lid or topped with a coronet of mango leaves and a coconut.
 It is decorated with clothes and ornaments in images.
 Two eyes are depicted around the Kalasha, symbolising right faith and right knowledge.

 At the neck of the Kalasha are nine small pots known as Nav Nidhi which describe nine kinds of wealth or treasures.

 Nine shrines dedicated to Navagraha are at the base of Kalasha which indicate nine 'cosmic influencers'.

 Lotus

 At the core is a fully blossomed lotus with many circles of petals marking different concepts in Jainism.
 Navpada (Nine elements) is at the core surrounded by circles of petals called valaya.
 There is variation in the number of circles made by the petals in different images but generally there are ten circles.

 Navapada

 Navapada is the core of the lotus.
-Navapada includes five supreme beings having virtues, Guni or Panch Parmeshthi, and four right virtues, Gunas according to Svetambara tradition.
+Navapada includes five supreme beings having virtues, Guni or Panch Parmeshthi, and four right virtues, Gunas according to Śvetāmbara tradition.
 Their attributes are described in 108 scriptures.
 They are also illustrated in silver or copper plates for worship.
 In the Digambara tradition, it has the same Panch Parmeshthi but the other four elements are different.